Top 3 Recycling Myths and Better Options For Your Waste

 Because of this, there is virtually no market for recycled plastics beyond those marked with 1s and 2s; the rest are incinerated or sent to landfills.

-When China banned the import of most plastics in 2018, it revealed problems that had long remained hidden.
 The United States had been shipping 70 percent of its plastic waste to China — 1.2 billion pounds in 2017 alone.
 Estimates show we will produce 26 billion tons of plastic waste by 2050.

 Source: IPEN